VBNC Legionella - now you see me! now you don't!

 Recently some published research has delved into the VBNC Legionella story.
 The research uses a combination of two technologies to identify and count Legionella in the VBNC state.
 The method uses viability based flow cytometry cell sorting followed by qPCR.
 What dos that mean?

 Both 'spiked' water samples and samples from anonymous hospital water systems were used.
 Cell cultures were stained with dyes that attach to different parts of a bacteria cell.
 These included parts of the cell only present in viable (living) cells eg membranes.
 So cells could be stained as 'total' 'dead' 'healthy' or 'VBNC' Flow cytometry 'optically' sorts the cells based on their dye characteristics.
-The collected cells are then counted using quantitative PCR (moecular methods).
+The collected cells are then counted using quantitative PCR (molecular methods).
 The same cell cultures were also inoculated onto Legionella agar (BCYE) and counted by the usual colony count method (cfu/mL).

 VBNC cells were confirmed by testing for ATP, a short lived high energy molecule present in all living cells.
 They were also tested for their ability to infect and predate free living amoebae - proving they were still infectious.
 If you want to read in more detail there's a link to the paper at the bottom of this post.